BrianENguyen/brianenguyen.com/pages/blog/programming-history.md

         print()

         while True:
-            choice = input('Enter the number of the option you would wish to use, or anything else to end the program: ')
+            choice = input('Enter the number of the option you would wish to use: ')

             #Area